cuinjune/PdWebParty/README.md

 <img src="QR.png" alt="QR Code" width="200"/>

-The project was inspired by Dan Wilcox's [PdParty](http://danomatika.com/code/pdparty) and Chris McCormick's [PdDroidParty](http://droidparty.net/).
+The project was inspired by Chris McCormick's [PdDroidParty](http://droidparty.net/) and Dan Wilcox's [PdParty](http://danomatika.com/code/pdparty).
 The goal of the project is to allow Pd users to run their Pd patches on any device through a web browser and easily share them with others by using a web link.

 ## Running your Pd patch